-If you have set up your icloud correctly, you should be able to find all your contacts on iCloud.com. if all your settings are correct and you are still unable to see your contacts, try unchecking contact syncing in the icloud settings on your idevice, restart your iphone or ipad and then re-enable contact syncing on your device by going to Settings > iCloud > Scroll down and enable the Contacts.
+If you have set up your icloud correctly, you should be able to find all your contacts on iCloud.com. if all your settings are correct and you are still unable to see your contacts, try unchecking contact syncing in the icloud settings on your device, restart your iPhone or iPad and then re-enable contact syncing on your device by going to Settings > Apple ID > iCloud > Scroll down and enable the Contacts.

 Q-4 Can I remotely access my Photos stored in iCloud?

 According to Apple, iCloud Photo Library automatically keeps all your photos in iCloud, so you can access them on your iPhone, iPad, iPod touch, Mac, Apple TV, or iCloud.com, or download them to your PC.
 And when you edit a picture using Photos, your changes are uploaded to iCloud and visible everywhere.
 Just go to iCloud settings, tap Photos, and enable iCloud Photo Library.

 Q-5 How do I set up the time zone for iCloud.com?

 Many readers that use the calendar app on their iCloud.com have this issue when Daylights saving time changes.
 You can change the time zone setting in iCloud.com.
 Click on the ‘V’ next to your name on icloud.com to open iCloud settings.
 One of these settings is the ‘Time Zone’.
 You can make changes here for your account.

 Obsessed with tech since the early arrival of A/UX on Apple, Sudz (SK) is responsible for the editorial direction of AppleToolBox.
 He is based out of Los Angeles, CA.